afiedler/raytracing/README.md

 ## Web App

-The web app is made of two parts: `raylib-web`, a lightweight wrapper library around the core raytracer in `raylib`, and `raycaster-web` a React-based web app.
+The web app is made of two parts: `raylib-web`, a lightweight wrapper library around the core raytracer in `raylib`, and `raytracer-web` a React-based web app.

 Build `raylib-web` with: